 Check websites such as airbnb.com, craigslist.com, or local forums to search for short-term housing options.

 Couchsurfing in San Jose is a great way to meet people and learn about the culture.

 If you can't find a couch to surf on, you might still be able to find someone to meet up with for coffee or a bite to eat.

 Things to See and Do

-- Museums – There are tons of museums in San Jose, it would be difficult to visit them all in one trip.
-A good place to start might be the Costa Rican Art Museum located in the architecturally interesting building that once served as Costa Rica's first international airport.
+An excellent place to start might be the Costa Rican Art Museum, located in the architecturally interesting building that once served as Costa Rica's first international airport.
 It's free!

-- Eat on top of the Holiday Inn – This sounds strange, but the best view of downtown San Jose can be seen from atop this building.
-There is a dress code and lunch is about $8 USD.
+Eat on top of the Holiday Inn – This sounds strange, but the best view of downtown San Jose can be seen from atop this building.
+There is a dress code, and lunch is about $8.

 Outside of the City

-- Coffee Tour – Some of the country's best coffee tours are located right outside of downtown San Jose.
+Coffee Tour – Some of the country's best coffee tours are located right outside downtown San Jose.